mariusjagminas/Daylight/README.md

 - [Bulma](https://bulma.io/) CSS framework.

+## Will you try to implement any stretch features?

+- I'll use [Webpack](https://webpack.js.org/) to bundle modules.

 ## What will be your process?

 - I will submit commit when a feature is added, or a task is accomplished.